-Can you imagine your life anymore without the Web?
-Many people can not, and this shows how important the Web has become in our daily life.
+Can you imagine your life without the Web?
+Many people cannot, and this shows how important the Web has become in our daily life.
 We use it for work, study, information, communication, pleasure and more.
 Many people with disabilities would agree that the Web has changed their lives.
 For many people with disabilities the Web provides many opportunities to get information and interact with other people that they did not have in the past.
 However, the Web also provides many barriers to people with disabilities.

 The CSU and SF State community includes many students, faculty and staff with disabilities.
 The CSU and SF State recognize the principal importance to provide equal access and equal opportunity to all its students and employees.
 Therefore, the CSU and SF State have instated policies on web accessibility.

 Additionally, the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973 require SF State to provide qualified individuals with disabilities equal access to all its programs, services, and activities.
 Access to the Internet and its resources is covered by the ADA.
 The need to make websites, web applications, and digital content accessible is also underscored by California Government Code 11135, which applies Section 508 requirements to the CSU.